 Research programme

-The key question and the research programme of the Research Training Group DPE originate from precisely this realisation.
-Accordingly, as outlined in the figure below, the research programme of DPE is conceived in terms of three complementary research areas arranged around the core subject of the digital platform ecosystem.
+Researchers across disciplines have increasingly noticed that the theoretical and empirical analysis of digital platforms and their ecosystems requires a systemic perspective – one that also considers the interfaces and interactions of the ecosystem with its economic and social environment.
+Accordingly, as outlined in the figure below, the research programme of DPE is conceived in terms of three complementary research areas arranged around the core subject of the digital platform ecosystem:

 Research Area A "Data exchange in platform ecosystems" examines the data exchange processes and structures within a given platform ecosystem.
 In addition to the platform, this ecosystem includes the affiliated companies and the companies mediated via the platform as well as the individual users.
 Central research topics are the incentives, procedures and behavioural patterns of the various actors in the platform ecosystem with regard to the exchange of (personal) data with the platform and the resulting strategic and regulatory implications.
 These topics are addressed primarily from the perspectives of information systems and marketing science.

 A decisive – possibly the most significant – competitive and innovation factor in digital platform ecosystems is data.
 This applies in particular to personal data, which can be used to design personalised product and service offerings, and targeted advertising.
-Personal data is often the consideration consumers give for "free" access to platforms, and this data can be traded on platforms, for example on so-called personal data markets and data hubs.
+Consumers often give their personal data in exchange for "free" access to platforms, and this data can be traded on platforms, for example on so-called personal data markets and data hubs.
 Platforms also strive to acquire as much data as possible from affiliated providers: on the one hand, to mediate even better between consumers and providers and thus increase the overall attractiveness and efficiency for all players.
-On the other hand, in order to offer an attractive offer on the platform for their own benefit, which in turn can mean a structural disadvantage for the affiliated providers.
-The exchange of data in the platform ecosystem requires a variety of technical access mechanisms, which in turn have an impact on complex economic interdependencies and trade-offs, many of which have hardly been explored so far.
-The core objective of this research area is to identify and analyse these cause–effect relationships and trade-offs and to develop a sound understanding of data exchange behaviour and the related interaction of actors in the platform ecosystem; also in order to be able to provide recommendations for action for the design of digital platform ecosystems as well as the regulation of platform markets.
-Area A.1 focuses on the data exchange relationship between platform-affiliated companies and the platform itself.
-Area A.2 sheds light on the data pricing decisions of individuals in the platform ecosystem.
+On the other hand, in order to create an attractive offer on the platform for their own benefit, which in turn can mean a structural disadvantage for the affiliated providers.

 Principal Investigators